Dream Journey: 2007: Three-year old season

 Dream Journey started the season with the Yayoi Sho, where he was the 2nd most favored after Shinzan Kinen winner Admire Aura.
 He ran most of the race among the pack, and attempted to take the lead on the final stretch, but finished 3rd in part due to being blocked by other horses.
 At the Satsuki Sho, he finished 8th behind Victory, and later at the 74th Japanese Derby he finished 5th behind Vodka despite showing sharp legs on the final stretch.

 After taking the Summer off, Dream Journey's first race in Autumn would be the Kobe Shimbun Hai, where for the first time his jockey became Yutaka Take, who had ridden his sire Stay Gold as well as his damsire Mejiro McQueen before.
 At the race, the horse placed itself in the rear and passed the other horses on the final stretch, winning his second group race.
-Dream Journey would then compete in the 68th Kikka Sho, where the horse was the second-most favored.
+Dream Journey would then compete in the 68th Kikuka Sho, where the horse was the second-most favored.
 Dream Journey would start pushing up from around the 3rd corner after placing itself in the furthest back of the pack, but was unable to catch up with the horses in front of him, and finished 5th behind Asakusa Kings.

 It was originally planned that Dream Journey would then enter either the Hong Kong Vase or the Hong Kong Cup, but the plans were quickly dropped as the quarantine would have taken a month due to the ongoing Equine Influenza.

 Dream Journey was briefly put out to pasture at the Greenwood Training before returning to his stable to run in the Naruo Kinen.
 He was the most favored for the first time in his career, but finished at 8th place.
 Dream Journey would return to Greenwood via Shimagami Farm for the remainder of the year.